MahsaNafei/nosql-challenge/README.md

       2. Group the matches by Local Authority.
       3. Sort the matches from highest to lowest.
 Display the number of documents and the first 10 results in a Pandas DataFrame.

-#### 5. Convert Results to CSV
-   - Export the resulting DataFrame to a CSV file for future reference.

 ### Instructions
 To execute the project and access the data: